 What is an ISMS?

-The framework for ISMS is usually focused on risk assessment and risk management.
-Think of it as a structured approach to the balanced tradeoff between risk mitigation and the cost (risk) incurred.
-Organizations operating in tightly regulated industry verticals such as healthcare or national defense may require a broad scope of security activities and risk mitigation strategy
+Organizations operating in tightly regulated industry verticals, such as healthcare or finance, may require a broad scope of security activities and risk mitigation strategies.

 Continuous improvement in information security